I recently received an email claiming I should stop “harping” about using BCc:. I giggled.

-Being this is a pretty focused site one could say I do “harp”.
-I do discuss many of the same topics albeit from different angles.
-Generally based on what site visitors inquire about and what I see users struggle with.
+Being this is a pretty focused site on ethical business and technology etiquette, I guess one could say I do “harp.”
+Based on conversations with other business folks and website visitors, I discuss many of the same topics from different angles.

 Harp Away!